xwipeoutx/hololens-workshop/3-richer-experience/2-spatial-sound.md

 3. Unity will pick it up and import it
 4. Select your `Beehive` game object
 5. Click `Add Component` and choose `Audio Source`
-  * Note your camera already has the `Audio Receiver` Component
+  * Note your camera already has the `Audio Listener` Component
 6. Configure the Audio source:
   1. Drag the `buzz` sound to the Audio Clip
   2. Select `Spatialize`